erroronline1/caro/readme.md

 [Content](#content)

 ## Known deficencies
-* Dragging document elements for reordering within the document-editors doesn't work on handhelds because touch-events do not include this function.
-Constructing document components and documents will need devices with mice or a supported pointer to avoid bloating scripts.
+* Dragging elements for reordering doesn't work on Android because touch-events do not include this function.
+Safari in iOS triggers the drag event on longpress but is not capable of triggering the context menu in this case.
+Constructing document components and documents, audits and text templates most probably need devices with mice or a supported pointer.
 * Reordered images will disappear - but not being lost in the currently edited data-structure.
 * The calendar is usable from 1970-01-01 until 2079-06-06.
 This is due to limitations of SQL-Server as time of writing.